Teaching Elements of Crime Writing for AQA B

 Why should you attend?

 This course will exploit the opportunities offered by AQA B’s exciting new Crime Writing unit (diverse and engaging texts, fascinating literary and generic context) and explore how to rise to its challenges (how to ensure students also gain an understanding of the individual texts’ distinctive qualities as drama, narrative, poetry).
 While the day will be focused on supporting your teaching of the component, it is also intended to develop your confidence in relation to the genre.
-The course will include a lecture from an academic, to reinvigorate your own subject knowledge and support your teaching.

 What will the course cover?